oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     - Create the microservices deployment descriptor (k8s) with the resources supplied
     - Applies the k8s deployment and create k8s object service to microservice

+1. Check the `account` service log file

+  You can verify that the `account` application is running by executing the following command:

+    ```shell
+    <copy>kubectl logs -n application svc/account</copy>
+    ```

+  The last lines of the output should be similar to this, look for the sentence `Completed initialization`

+    ```text
+    2023-05-25 14:15:49.093  INFO 1 --- [           main] c.example.accounts.AccountsApplication   : Started AccountsApplication in 13.967 seconds (JVM running for 15.183)
+    2023-05-25 14:16:06.379  INFO 1 --- [nio-8080-exec-1] o.a.c.c.C.[Tomcat].[localhost].[/]       : Initializing Spring DispatcherServlet 'dispatcherServlet'
+    2023-05-25 14:16:06.380  INFO 1 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Initializing Servlet 'dispatcherServlet'
+    2023-05-25 14:16:06.382  INFO 1 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Completed initialization in 2 ms
+    ```

 ## Task 8: Expose the account service using the API Gateway

 Now that the account service is deployed, you need to expose it through the API Gateway so that clients will be able to access it.
 This is done by creating a "route" in APISIX Dashboard.